YVR - DUB

 The average price of all round-trip flights from Vancouver Intl Airport to Dublin clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Dublin on a Tuesday and more expensive on a Saturday.
-On your return trip to Vancouver, you should consider flying back on a Wednesday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Dublin on a Thursday and more expensive on a Friday.
+On your return trip to Vancouver, you should consider flying back on a Wednesday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Vancouver Intl Airport to Dublin?